 After the tenant can file an answer to the eviction complaint, the court will schedule a hearing (Alaska’s Civil Procedure outlines that tenants may request a jury trial for their eviction hearing).

-In the meantime, a landlord can put together documents, testimony, and any other evidence that will help support the eviction complaint.
+In the meantime, a landlord can compile documents, testimony, and any other evidence to support the eviction complaint.

 Step 4: Obtain and Enforce the Court Order